Killing of Daunte Wright: Traffic stop

-On April 11, 2021, Wright was driving with his girlfriend in a white 2011 Buick LaCrosse that was registered to his brother.
+On April 11, 2021, Wright was driving with Albrecht-Payton in a white 2011 Buick LaCrosse that was registered to his brother.
 They were on their way to a car wash.
 Kimberly Potter was a passenger in a patrol car with a trainee officer who observed Wright's vehicle signaling a right turn while it was in a left-turning lane.
-The trainee officer also noticed that the vehicle had an expired registration tag on its license plate and had an air freshener hanging from the car's rearview mirror, a violation of Minnesota state law.
-At 1:53 p.m. local time, the trainee officer initiated a traffic stop of Wright's vehicle on 63rd Avenue North and called for backup.
+The trainee officer also noticed that the vehicle had an expired registration tag on its license plate and had an air freshener hanging from the car's rearview mirror, a violation of Minnesota law.
+At 1:53 p.m. local time, the trainee officer initiated a traffic stop of Wright's vehicle on 63rd Avenue North near Orchard Avenue and called for backup.

 After pulling the vehicle over, the trainee officer approached Wright's vehicle.
 Wright provided his name but did not have a driver's license or proof-of-insurance card.
 The trainee officer returned to his squad car.
 Meanwhile, Wright phoned his mother.
 Potter's supervisor arrived on the scene, and the officers ran Wright's name through a police database.
 They learned he had an open arrest warrant for failing to appear in court on a gross misdemeanor weapons violation for carrying a gun without a permit, and that there was a protective order against him by an unnamed woman.
 The officers decided to arrest Wright and ensure the passenger was not the same woman who had the protective order against him.

 Police body camera footage showed Potter, her supervisor, and the trainee officer approaching the car.
 The trainee officer approached the driver's side door and the supervisor approached the passenger's side door.
 Potter, who was acting as a field training officer, initially stood back.
 The trainee officer informed Wright that there was a warrant for his arrest.
 He opened the driver's side door and Wright stepped out of the car.
 The car door remained open while Wright put his hands behind his back and the trainee officer attempted to put on handcuffs.